 Simple English definitions for legal terms

-Read a random definition: protective sweep
+Read a random definition: building and loan association

 An equitable lien is a type of lien that a court can impose to make things fair.
 It doesn't matter if the creditor has the property or not.
 To create an equitable lien, there must be a duty or obligation owed by one person to another, a property interest that the obligation is attached to, and an intent that the property be used as security for the debt or obligation.